 My Rating: 4/5

-We are finally getting a weekend to head to the wood.
+We are finally getting a weekend to head to the woods.
 I’m hoping to get some reading done while we are there.
 July hasn’t been a good reading month at … Continue reading Books That I Am Taking Camping

 July is always a busy month for me, so I probably won’t have a ton of reading time.
 I also decided to start a massive book at the end of June.
 I imagine it will take up a big chunk of my time.
 I’m hoping I have more time to read than expected, but I’m keeping it simple this month in case I don’t.
 Here is my July TBR.

 Thirteen-year-old Billy Williams enters a man’s world in the Welsh mining pits….
 Gus Dewar, an American law student rejected in love, finds a surprising new career in Woodrow Wilson’s White House….
 Two orphaned Russian brothers, Grigori and Lev Peshkov, embark on radically different paths half a world apart when their plan to emigrate to America falls afoul of war, conscription, and revolution….
 Billy’s sister, Ethel, a housekeeper for the aristocratic Fitzherberts, takes a fateful step above her station, while Lady Maud Fitzherbert herself crosses deep into forbidden territory when she falls in love with Walter von Ulrich, a spy at the German embassy in London….